 2. Ginger

 Is it safe to eat ginger during pregnancy?
 Yes, ginger is an effective home remedy to treat morning sickness, nausea, and vomiting during pregnancy.
-Women suffering from morning sickness could take a dose of 1 gm ginger daily for four consecutive days to get immediate relief.
+Women suffering from morning sickness could take a dose of 1 gm of ginger daily for four consecutive days to get immediate relief.
 Studies done in the past have shown that it helps in treating women with morning sickness but it is important not to overdo this.

 3. Black Pepper